-Amanita ceciliae, also known as Snakeskin Grisette, is a large fleshy agaric whose cap is grayish brown and has charcoal-grey patches, which are easily removable.
+Amanita ceciliae, also known as Snakeskin Grisette, is a large fleshy agaric whose cap is greyish-brown and has charcoal-grey patches, which are easily removable.
 It has also a scaly stem, white gills, and no ring or volval bag.
 It fruits during summer and autumn.

 is pallid gray-brown; shape ranging from convex to flat.
-It is upturned, and has a deep-coloured margin.
+It is upturned and has a deep-coloured margin.
 There is a low umbo.
-Large, coarse, dingy gray patches decorate the volva.
-Flesh is white and firm.
+Large, coarse, dingy grey patches decorate the volva.
+The flesh is white and firm.
 Gills are free and closely spaced, and white in colour.
 They can be thick and are often forked.
-Stem is pallid, grayish brown with white shaggy horizontal bands of veil; an inconspicuous bulb is encased in a volval bag breaking away leaving slanting ridges.
+Stem is pallid, greyish brown with white shaggy horizontal bands of the veil; an inconspicuous bulb is encased in a volval bag breaking away leaving slanting ridges.
 The mushroom has no ring.

 on the First Nature Web site.